Coffeelot/cw-crafting/readme.md

 # Crafting 🔧
 We hated the idea of the crafting grind, so we made a crafting script that's focused on blueprints that can be aquired from loot or by having the correct job.

 Blueprints are items that have a unique value tied to them.
-You can use them to learn the blueprint.
+By default you have to find one of the blueprint trainers to teach you a blueprint.
+These are found at the bottom of the Config file.
+You can disable them to make blueprints usable to learn the reciepe instead.
 Reciepes can also be tied to jobs, or both jobs and blueprints!
 The config holds a lot of comments to help you create your own recipes, crafting benches and blueprints!

 READ SETUP BEFORE YOU ASK QUESTIONS 🐱‍🐉